-Provider shall provide Title IA services to eligible City of Milwaukee residents attending non-public schools, Title IIA professional development services to non-public school personnel and Title IIIA services for eligible Milwaukee resident English language learners attending non-public schools in accordance with RFP 935 (herein expressly incorporated by reference), Provider's Response to RFP 935 (herein expressly incorporated by reference), and all applicable laws, rules, regulations and guidance for Title IA, IIA and IIIA programs.
-Provider shall provide all necessary equipment, materials and supplies to effectively offer the Title IA services to eligible students, Title IIA professional development services to nonpublic school personnel and Title IIIA services to eligible students.
-All equipment, materials, and supplies purchased with Title I, II and III funds remain the property of Milwaukee Public Schools and must be labeled and inventoried as set forth in section IV.
-Materials purchased with Title I, II and III funds must remain with the school that generated the Title allocation.
+Provider shall provide Title IA services to eligible City of Milwaukee residents attending non-public schools, Title IIA professional development services to non-public school personnel, Title IIIA services for eligible Milwaukee resident English learners, and Title IVA Student Support & Academic Enrichment services to private school students, parents and school personnel in accordance with RFP 1024 (herein expressly incorporated by reference), Provider's Response to RFP 1024 (herein expressly incorporated by reference), and all applicable laws, rules, regulations and guidance for Title IA, IIA, IIIA, IVA programs.
+Provider shall provide all necessary equipment, materials and supplies to effectively offer the Title IA services to eligible students, Title IIA professional development services to non-public school personnel, Title IIIA, and services to eligible students and Title IVA student support/academic achievement services.
+All equipment, materials, and supplies purchased with Title IA, IIA, IIIA, and IVA funds remain the property of Milwaukee Public Schools and must be labeled and properly inventoried as set forth in section IV.
+Materials purchased with Title IA, IIA, IIIA, IVA funds must remain with the school that generated the Title allocation.
 This includes proprietary curriculum.
 No materials may be moved or transferred without the consent of the Milwaukee Public Schools Title I Office.
 Provider must ensure that Title IA and IIIA inventory is used only by Title IA and IIIA staff and only with eligible students receiving Title IA and IIIA services, respectively.
-Provider may allow non-public school staff members working with students receiving Title IA and IIIA services to borrow professional development materials.
+Provider may allow non-public school staff members working with students receiving Title IA and IIIA services to borrow professional development materials using a check out system.
+Provider must ensure items are returned prior to year-end close out at each school.
+Title IVA materials must be stored in a locked/secure location when not being used by school personnel.
 Title IIA funds may be used to purchase materials and supplies that are the focus of the professional development.
 Title IIA does not permit the use of program funds to purchase materials and supplies (e.g., graphing calculators, iPads, Kindles) that, although they may benefit students, are not directly connected to the teachers' professional development.

-Provider must employ a sufficient number of certified and properly trained persons to effectively offer the Title IA and IIIA services.
-All teachers must be fully licensed and hold a valid state of Wisconsin teaching license through the Department of Public Instruction (DPI), such as an Initial, Professional, or Master Educator license.
+Provider must employ a sufficient number of certified and properly trained persons to effectively offer the Title IA, IIA, IIA, and IVA services to properly meet the needs all of the schools and manage services under the provider All teachers must be fully licensed and hold a valid state of Wisconsin teaching license through the Department of Public Instruction (DPI), such as an Initial, Professional, or Master Educator license.
+All Title IIIA teachers must be fully licensed and hold a valid state of Wisconsin 395 license.
 Exceptions will be made on a minimal, as-needed basis for candidates with an emergency teaching license/permit.
 Emergency license/permit staff must be noted as such on the instructional tracker.
-For each teacher, a DPI entity number must be entered on the instructional tracker along with the date of the most recent background check.
+For each teacher, a DPI license number must be entered on the instructional tracker along with the date of the most recent background check.
 Please note that persons with a substitute, aide, and/or intern licenses are not considered to be fully licensed teachers.
 Paraprofessionals must have:

-- A. At least two years of higher education which is equivalent to at least 48 semester hours from an accredited higher education institution, or - B. Obtained an associate (or higher) degree.
+- A. At least two years of higher education which is equivalent to at least 48 semester hours from an accredited higher education institution, or

+- B. Obtained an associate (or higher) degree.

+- C. Has taken and passed one of the required assessments.

+- 1. WorkKeys ACT

+- 2. Parapro-assessment ETS

+- 3. ParaEducator Master teacher

+- 4. Authentic Portfolio)